goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   **Formatting**: `make website` or `make website-lint-fix`

-    Run this command before committing, to ensure consistent syntax, clean formatting, and verify links.
+    Run a formatting command before committing, to ensure consistent syntax, clean formatting, and verify links.
 Note that if the formatting command is not run, the build will fail with an error about linting.

 -   **Live editing**: `make website-watch`